6 Types of Semiconductor Devices and their Applications

 • CRCW080510K0FKEA – SMD Resistor, 10kΩ, 1%

-• RS1/4-1K – Feedthrough carbon film resistor, 1kΩ
+• RS1/4-1K – Carbon Film Feed-Through Resistor, 1kΩ

 • Y ageo RC0402FR-071KL – 1kΩ SMD Resistor, 1% Tolerance, 0402

-• Vishay VR68000001005FA100 – Precision Wire Resistor, 100Ω
+• Vishay VR68000001005FA100 – Precision Wirewound Resistor, 100Ω

 11. Connectors

-• Molex 39-30-3040 – 4 position header
+• Molex 39-30-3040 – 4-Position Header

-• JST XH-2P – 2 pin connector
+• JST XH-2P – 2-pin connector

-• Amphenol 97-3106A-14S-6 P – Circular connector
+• Amphenol 97-3106A-14S-6 P – Circular Connector

 12. Power Modules